PedroH183/GoUtilities/README.md

 <img src="https://go.dev/images/gophers/pilot-bust.svg" alt="Go Logo" width="200"/>

 GoUtilities is a personal collection of reusable Go code designed to simplify common tasks and improve development efficiency.
 This project serves as a utility library for various use cases, such as HTTP requests, data processing, and more.
-GoUtilities is a personal collection of reusable Go code designed to simplify common tasks and improve development efficiency.
-This project serves as a utility library for various use cases, such as HTTP requests, data processing, and more.

 ## Features